 Passport and Immigration (VISA) and Quarantine

 All visitors to Australia must have a valid visa to travel to and enter Australia.
-Welcome letters can be requested by emailing the Meeting Managers (contact details in footer of the website) following completion of Meeting registration.
-For VISA information please download the following information factsheet from the Australian Immigration Office.
+Welcome letters can be requested following completion of Programme registration by emailing the Meeting Managers (contact details in footer of the website).
+For VISA information please refer to the website of the Department of Home Affairs.

 Please note – it is strongly recommended that Australian visa applications are lodged at least two months prior to departure from your point of origin.